scriptfoundry/CompassDemo/README.md

  3. Enter `compass init`.

 This will create several files and folders, including:

- * `config.rb` -- Edit this file to control what Compass does when you run it
+ + `config.rb` -- Edit this file to control what Compass does when you run it
- * `/sass/` -- This is where you will store your Sass-style CSS files.
+ + `/sass/` -- This is where you will store your Sass-style CSS files.
 Every `.scss` file that appears here will be compiled and stored in the folder below.
 By default, Compass creates three files: `screen.scss`, `print.scss` and `ie.scss`.
 We're going to just work with `screen.scss`, so you can delete the other files if you want.
+ + `/sass/screen.scss` -- This file (and `print.scss` and `ie.scss`) is the default starting point for your Sass code.
+There's nothing special about it, and you can safely delete it and start with a scss file named something better.
- * `/stylesheets/` -- You will never need to edit any of these files.
-But you will point your HTML files to use the files here.
-Each file you see here should have a corresponding `.scss` file in the `/sass/` folder.
+ + `/stylesheets/` -- This folder may initially be empty, but will automatically repopulate with your CSS files every time you do a `compass compile`.
+You will never need to edit any of these files.
+But you will point your HTML files at the files here -- NOT at the scss files.
+Each file you see here will have a corresponding `.scss` file in the `/sass/` folder.
 You can delete these files and Compass will rewrite them the next time you run `compass compile`.

 #### Tips: